 So how to defend against these Frankensteins?
 First, you need to ensure that all the PII being used for verification belongs to 1) the same person, and 2) an actual person.
 The most basic KYC solution can validate that the email, phone, DoB, SSN, etc. are all real.
 But do they belong together?
 And if so, do they belong to a real live human?
 It also helps to dive more deeply into the history of that individual.
 Did they seemingly spring from the earth just a year ago?
 Where were they before that?
 Where have their phone and email been used?

 It is also beneficial to not depend entirely on data elements that are chronically stolen and compromised.
 There’s a good reason why SSN alone is a lousy predictor of, well, anything.

 One more thought.
 This isn’t a victimless crime, as it’s often referred to.
+The costs of synthetic identity fraud are no joke.
 That fake person is still driving up the cost of doing business, and this ultimately impacts the consumer.
 And the very real bits of PII were taken from very real people, who can still suffer the consequences.